Department of Taxation and Finance

 You may not claim a credit for tax paid to the other taxing authority on any amount of income, gain, loss, or deduction arising from interest or dividends from intangible assets unless it is received from an asset connected with a trade or business conducted in the other taxing authority.

-If the amount of personal income taxes paid to another taxing jurisdiction for which you originally claimed a New York State resident tax credit is later determined to be different from the amount originally reported, you must file an amended personal income tax return report the change to your previously claimed resident tax credit.
+If the amount of personal income taxes paid to another taxing jurisdiction for which you originally claimed a New York State resident tax credit is later determined to be different from the amount originally reported, you must file an amended personal income tax return to report the change to your previously claimed resident tax credit.

-If you marked filing status Married filing separate return on Form IT-201, Resident Income Tax Return, or Form IT-203, Nonresident and Part-Year Resident Income Tax Return, and if only one spouse paid tax to another taxing authority, the credit must be computed and claimed on that spouse’s separate return.
+If you marked filing status Married filing separate return on Form IT-201, Resident Income Tax Return, or Form IT-203, Nonresident and Part-Year Resident Income Tax Return, and if only one spouse paid tax to another taxing authority, the credit must be calculated and claimed on that spouse’s separate return.
 The spouse who did not have tax payable to the other taxing authority cannot claim any part of the credit.

 If you are a fiduciary of a resident estate or trust, determine the total New York State adjusted gross income in Part 1 the same way as a resident individual.
 To determine New York State adjusted gross income, subtract any charitable contributions and distributions you made to beneficiaries.
 Include these amounts on line 19.